 ¼ t.
 Tarragon

 ¼ t.
-Celery Salt (or equal parts ground dried celery and sea salt)
+Celery Salt (or equal parts ground dried celery leaves and sea salt)

-Bring water to a boil with potato, celery, and onions.
+Bring water to a boil with potato, dehydrated celery flakes, and onions.
 Simmer 10 minutes.
 Add remaining ingredients and simmer 5 more minutes or until vegetables are tender.
 Blend in a food processor in small batches until smooth.
 Or, if you like a chunky soup, skip this step.
 Serve warm and enjoy!